Toby-exe/MonkeShell/README.md

 # MonkeShell
 Shell program (monkeShell) that provides a command line interface for a Linux user.
-The monke program is to provide a subset of the functionality provided by common Linux shells such as bash.
+Provides a subset of the functionality found in common Linux shells such as bash.

 ## Current Features
 - [x] Execute commands with arguments